uripeled2/llm-client-sdk/README.md

 more details below in Usage section.

 ## Base Interface
-The package expose two simple interface for communicating with LLMs (In the future we will expend the interface to support more tasks like embeddings, list models, edits, etc. and we will add a standardized for LLMs param like max_tokens, temperature, etc.):
+The package exposes two simple interfaces for communicating with LLMs (In the future, we will expand the interface to support more tasks like embeddings, list models, edits, etc. and we will add a standardized for LLMs param like max_tokens, temperature, etc.):
 ```python
 from abc import ABC, abstractmethod